-The San Bernardino County Flood Control District (District) is a special district located within the County of San Bernardino, California (County).
+The San Bernardino County Flood Control District (District) is a special district located within San Bernardino County, California (County).
 The District has governmental powers as established by the County Government Charter.
 The County was established in 1852 as a legal subdivision of the State of California.